-- (a) Pass courses having a total minimum value of 120 points from the schedule to this diploma. - (b) Pass a minimum of 60 points from INFO coded courses.

-(c) Take no more than 30-points rom MBIS601-699 and COSC480.
+- (a) Pass courses having a total minimum value of 120 points from the Schedule to this Diploma. - (b) Pass a minimum of 60 points from INFO coded courses. - (c) Take no more than 30 points from MBIS 601-699 and COSC 480.

-With the approval of the Dean of Business a student may replace 30 points of courses from the schedule to this qualification with courses prescribed for another subject at an equivalent level.
+With the approval of the Dean of Business a student may replace 30 points of courses from the Schedule to this qualification with courses prescribed for another subject at an equivalent level.

-To be admitted to the Postgraduate Diploma in Information Systems and Technology a student must have: (a) either
+To be admitted to the Postgraduate Diploma in Information Systems and Technology a student must have:

-- i. qualified for a New Zealand university degree with at least a B grade average in 300-level courses, or equivalent; or - ii. been admitted with Academic Equivalent Standing; and - (b) been approved as a student for the Diploma by the Dean of Business.
+- i. qualified for a New Zealand university degree with at least a B Grade Point Average in 300-level courses, or equivalent; or - ii. been admitted with Academic Equivalent Standing; and - (b) been approved as a student for the Diploma by the Dean of Business - (c) demonstrated a high proficiency in English.
+A student who speaks English as a second language will be required to produce evidence that their English ability meets the standards specified in the Admission Regulations to the University.